-There is very little site-specific information available about the biological diversity of Antialtair seamount.
-Logan (1998) found that the Brachipod fauna of the seamount did not differ significantly from six other seamounts or the nearby continental margin.
-Seamounts in general are known to support a large and diverse fish fauna, with as many as 798 species found on and around seamounts (Clarke et al, 2006).
+There is no site-specific information available about the biological diversity of Altair seamount.
+However, seamounts in general are known to support a large and diverse fish fauna, with as many as 798 species found on and around seamounts (Clarke et al, 2006).
 Food availability is often higher on and above seamounts, supporting a rich fauna in comparison to the surrounding open ocean (Clarke et al, 2006).
 This fauna can include highly vulnerable pelagic predators, spawning aggregations of commercially important species, cold water coral and sponge communities that are slow-growing and highly vulnerable to fishing and a great variety of associated invertebrates (Koslow et al, 2001; Lack et al, 2003; Worm et al, 2003; Clarke et al, 2006).